makerdao/staxx/docs/API.md

 ```

 ### Chain details
-For your extension you might need details of chain that was started for you.
+For your environment you might need details of testchain that was started for you.
-Route: `GET /chain/{extension_id}`
+Route: `GET /chain/{environment_id}`

 It does not have any request details.
 Response: